Skip to content

 Definition: The degree of strength, force, or concentration of an experience or feeling.

-Etymology: From Latin intensus, meaning "stretched tight"
+Etymology: From Latin intensus, meaning "stretched tight."

-Quote: "It is not the mountain we conquer, but ourselves." — Sir Edmund Hillary
+"It is not the mountain we conquer, but ourselves." — Sir Edmund Hillary

 Vulnerability